 |“People with MS can not have children”||

-MS affects 3 times more women than men in fertile age and so this question usually care much patients.
-However pregnancy phase is considered a protective layer to reduce the number of relapses especially during the 2nd and 3rd trimester, not seem to affect the long-term disability.
+A E.M. affects 3 times more women than men in fertile age and so this question usually care much patients.
+However pregnancy phase is considered a protective phase with reducing the number of outbreaks especially during the 2nd and 3rd quarter and did not seem to affect the long-term disability.

 |“I IN, so my children will also have the disease”||

-MS is not considered a hereditary disease and so the fact that the disease does not mean that your child too will have the disease.
-However studies suggest that children of parents with MS have about 4% of developing the disease, which is more frequent than in the general population.
+A E.M. is not considered a hereditary disease and so the fact that the disease does not mean that your child too will have the disease.
+However studies suggest that children of parents with M.S. are approximately 4% of developing the disease, which is more frequent than in the general population.

 |“My MS was triggered by an infection”||

-It is thought that the etiology of MS is multifactorial, i.e, that there are several factors that may play a role in their appearance.
+It is thought that the etiology of M.S. be multifactorial, i.e, that there are several factors that may play a role in its onset.
 These include genetic predisposition, environmental factors such as viruses, Vitamin D and deficit associated with smoking a dysregulation of the immune system

 |“People with MS can not sunbathe”||

-Studies have shown that MS patients have vitamin D deficit and so it is important sunbathing (if properly protected and avoiding peak hours) vitamin D as transmitted by the sun can benefit the treatment of MS.
+Studies have shown that patients with M.S.
+They have Vitamin D deficit and so it is important sunbathing (if properly protected and avoiding peak hours) because vitamin D transmitted by the sun can benefit the treatment of M.S.

 |“People with MS can not go to the gym”||

-It was once thought that physical exercise worsened the disease, however now it is known that physical activity is important because it can improve many of the symptoms of MS but should be adapted to the physical capabilities of the patient.
+It was once thought that physical exercise worsened the disease, however now it is known that physical activity is important because it can improve many symptoms of M.S. but it should be adapted to the physical capabilities of the patient.
 It is known that overheating can worsen the symptoms of the disease and so it is important to avoid this extreme making frequent intervals.

 |“MS is easy to diagnose”||

-The symptoms of MS can be observed in other neurological disorders, and therefore it is necessary that they be excluded before doing the diagnosis of MS. There must be evidence of demyelination at two points in time and at different sites within the central nervous system.
+Symptoms of E.M.
+They can be observed in other neurological disorders, and therefore it is necessary that they be excluded before doing the diagnostic M.S.
+There must be evidence of demyelination at two points in time and at different sites within the central nervous system.
 There are several tests that may aid in the diagnosis such as MRI, Evoked Potentials and lumbar puncture.
 The latter is particularly important when there is diagnostic doubt.